University of Washington Psychiatry Residency - Idaho Track

 Clinical Associate Professor

 Our unique program structure allows us to achieve these goals.
-Residents train as PGY1s and PGY2s in Seattle, Washington, working in world-class academic centers at the University of Washington, the Seattle VA, and Harborview Medical Center.
-They train alongside the Seattle and Montana Track Residents, treating diverse patient populations under the supervision of a stellar University of Washington faculty.
-PGY3 and PGY4 training is completed in the intimate, community setting of Boise, Idaho, where we aim to provide an outstanding clinical education imbedded in unique settings offering care for underserved populations in our region.
-With four residents in each class, there is ample opportunity to develop close, meaningful relationships with fellow trainees and faculty members, all while enjoying the richness of Boise and the natural beauty of Idaho.
+Training is completed in the intimate, community setting of Boise, Idaho, where we aim to provide an outstanding clinical education imbedded in unique settings offering care for underserved populations in our region.
+Residents work at the VA Hospital, Saint Alphonsus and St. Luke’s Community Hospitals, Idaho State Hospital South, Idaho State Correctional Institution, Boise State University, and the Family Medicine Residency of Idaho.
+The varied clinical settings allow our residents to learn principles of psychiatry while also gaining an understanding of systems of care and the unique challenges of working as psychiatrists in an underserved state.
+Our faculty hold leadership positions in local and national professional societies and facilitate resident participation in meetings and committees.
+Additionally, with four residents in each class, there is ample opportunity to develop close, meaningful relationships with fellow trainees and faculty members, all while enjoying the richness of Boise and the natural beauty of Idaho.

 One of our strongest assets is our dedicated faculty and their unwavering commitment to investing in their own and our residents’ ongoing growth and development.
 Additionally, we value our residents’ input and understand that they are the reason our program exists!
 Residents serve on multiple committees and are instrumental in the program’s continued growth and improvement.
 We are committed to providing a rich, nurturing learning environment where residents form strong mentorship relationships with faculty, hone their clinical skills, and develop well-formed professional identities.